Strategic Choice Cascade: The 5 Strategic Choices

 Can the cascade apply to a specific product or brand, not just an entire company?

-Yes — this is one of the framework’s most powerful features.
+Yes, this is one of the framework’s most powerful features.
 The cascade can be applied at multiple levels: corporate, business unit, brand, or product line.
-In fact, Roger Martin describes how P&G applied separate but coherent cascades for each major brand, which were then aligned with the corporate-level cascade above them.
+Roger Martin describes how P&G applied separate but coherent cascades for each major brand, which were then aligned with the corporate-level cascade above them.
 This “nested cascade” approach allows strategic coherence from the boardroom to individual product decisions.

 How often should the Strategic Choice Cascade be revisited?

-There is no universal answer, but most strategy practitioners recommend a formal annual review of the full cascade, with lighter quarterly check-ins on whether the choices remain valid.
-The trigger for an unscheduled review is any significant change in the competitive environment, customer behavior, or organizational capability — such as a major competitor move, a technology disruption, or a significant acquisition.
-The cascade should evolve with the business, not remain a static artifact.
+Most strategy practitioners recommend a formal annual review of the full cascade, with lighter quarterly check-ins on whether the choices remain valid.
+The trigger for an unscheduled review is any significant change in the competitive environment, customer behaviour, or organisational capability such as a major competitor move, a technology disruption, or a significant acquisition.

 What is the relationship between “where to play” and market segmentation?

 Market segmentation is a key analytical input into the “where to play” choice, but the two are not the same.
 Segmentation identifies the different groups of customers and needs that exist in a market.
-“Where to play” is the strategic choice of which segments to pursue — and equally important, which to leave to competitors.
-The cascade requires you to make that choice explicitly, rather than implicitly pursuing all segments with mediocre results across the board.
+“Where to play” is the strategic choice of which segments to pursue and equally important, which to leave to competitors.

 How do management systems “activate” or “destroy” strategy?

-Management systems — the incentives, structures, processes, and metrics that govern how an organization operates day-to-day — either reinforce strategic choices or quietly contradict them.
+Management systems; the incentives, structures, processes, and metrics that govern how an organisation operates day-to-day, either reinforce strategic choices or quietly contradict them.
 For example, a strategy based on premium quality is undermined by cost-reduction incentives that push managers to cut quality corners.
-A strategy of customer intimacy is undermined by a structure that isolates customer-facing teams from decision-makers.
-Aligning systems with strategy is the final, critical step that transforms a well-crafted cascade into observable, competitive behavior.
+Aligning systems with strategy is the final, critical step that transforms a well-crafted cascade into observable, competitive behaviour.

 Ready to Build Your Own Strategic Choice Cascade?